helpful-information/learning.cheap/docs/README.md

 Information exists all over the internet.
 This website aims to help serve as a directory for topics of all kinds.

 The goal here is to spread _information_ that will be helpful, without taking sides political.

+# Non-traditional educational paths

+ - [Study Hall](https://gostudyhall.com/) Earn College credits, before you start college.
+Get started with college-level foundational courses for a small $25 course registration fee.
+Once you master the subject matter you can register for course credits for $400

 # Educational Videos

 ### Adulting (millennial definition)